orm81zp/project-BabyYodaBot/README.md

 ### Commands for further implementation

 ```
-search-contact            - used to search contacts (case-insensitive): search-contact <search>

 show-contact              - used to display a contact: show-contact <name>
 remove-contact            - used to remove a contact: remove-contact <name>